- What are the requirements for naturalization?

 Q: What do I do if my address has changed?

 A: If your address changes, you should inform USCIS and fill out the AR-11 form through USCIS’s online address change system (http://www.uscis.gov/AR-11).
 It is important to make sure USCIS has your latest address.
 If USCIS does not have a current address for you, you may not receive important letters sent from USCIS.
 For example, USCIS may not be able to notify you of your interview date and time.
-It also may not be able to tell you if you need to send or bring additional documents to your interview.
+It also may not be able to tell you if you need to send additional documents or bring additional documents to your interview.
 However, if you have an attorney to represent you in your naturalization, the USCIS will send all correspondences to your attorney.
 This insures that you will never miss a correspondence from the USCIS.

 Q: If my naturalization is granted, when will I become a citizen?

 A: You become a citizen as soon as you take the Oath of Allegiance to the United States.
 This usually takes place at a U.S. federal district court.
-It sometimes occurs at the USCIS (formerly INS) local office as well.
+It sometimes occurs at the USCIS (formerly INS) local office.
 In some states, you can choose to take the Oath the same day as your interview.
 If that option is not available or if you prefer a ceremony at a later date, USCIS will notify you of the ceremony date with a "Notice of Naturalization Oath Ceremony" (Form N-445).

 Q: What should I do if I cannot go to my oath ceremony?